Last Updated on

 It can be tricky to care of yourself when the weather changes.
 Here are some things to keep in mind if you’re pregnant during the monsoons.

-1. Sticking to a Well-Balanced Nutritious Diet
+1. Sticking to a Well-Balanced, Nutritious Diet

 2. Maintain the Usual Fluid Intake

 The humidity in the atmosphere increases while the overall temperature reduces, making monsoons pleasant.
-This also tricks your body into thinking it has enough fluids since it tends to compare with the previous season of summer.
+This also tricks your body into thinking it has enough fluids, since it tends to compare with the previous season of summer.
 This is precisely why many pregnant women suffer from dehydration in the monsoons, leading to nausea, headaches and complaints of fainting.
 Ensure that your fluid intake is tracked and stays at the same level as before.
 Add juices and coconut water regularly into your diet.

 All those previous times when you’d step out with your friends to gorge on some nice street food need to take a strict backseat when you’re pregnant.
 We’ve all experienced stomach problems, at the very least, after eating street food.
-Apart from unhygienic conditions and uncertainty of the sources of water used in those food items, consuming extremely spicy street food with all the chemicals can be quite harmful to you and the baby.
+Apart from unhygienic conditions and uncertainty of the sources of water used in those food items, consuming extremely spicy street food with all those chemicals can be quite harmful to you and the baby.
 Even any fruits that are cut and kept out for sale can be a housing project for multiple diseases, especially during monsoons.
 Satiate your craving by making chaat at home using safe water.

 4. Personal Hygiene Should Take Even More Importance

 You might be maintaining general cleanliness all around, but monsoons bring about a new level of infections and diseases.
-The slightest chance of overlooking any aspect of hygiene, as simple as washing hands prior to cooking, can pave a pathway for germs to reach your body and, in worst cases, your baby too.
+The slightest chance of overlooking any aspect of hygiene, as simple as washing hands prior to cooking, can pave a pathway for germs to reach your body and, in worst cases, your baby, too.
 Lowered immunity makes it even easier for diseases to reach you, which is why it is necessary to keep a disinfectant with you at all times.
 Moreover, if you fall sick with an infection, a doctor may not be able to recommend any antibiotics and strong medication due to its effects on the baby and you will have to resort to natural remedies that can take quite some time to alleviate the sickness.
 Prevention is the best cure.

 Taking care of the area around you and keeping it free from infection is an important aspect to be kept in mind as well.
 Using a nice-smelling soap solution for cleaning the home isn’t sufficient.
 Replace that with a strong disinfectant that can rid your home of any microbes or germs that stay even in the darkest corners.
 Take care to wash and replace your beddings and other upholstery regularly since visitors and other guests can bring germs along with them from the outside.

-6. Mosquitoes are Your Worst Enemies
+6. Mosquitoes Are Your Worst Enemies

 There are few people who are lucky in this world to stay at a home that is free from mosquito invasion.
 Most of us have to be at war, especially in monsoons, when mosquitoes enter our homes en masse.
 Using a mosquito repellent is the first line of defence but do not shy away from using a liquidator as well.
 Using nets over your beds can help you get a good sleep at night.
 Keep a watch around your home and in the surroundings for places where stagnant pools of water might remain.
 These breeding grounds of mosquitoes should be taken care of or should be avoided as much as possible.

-7. The Right Footwear Helps You Keep Safe at all Times
+7. The Right Footwear Helps You Keep Safe At All Times

 If you prefer taking walks outside or are still in the early stages of pregnancy and working, you need to take extra care in maintaining your balance with the widespread presence of slippery surfaces in monsoons.
 Even the roads you are well-versed with can turn into unknown pathways when they are covered with water or even wet.
 Any slip and fall can be deemed harmful to the baby and you.

-8. Make Dressing Choices as per the Weather
+8. Make Dressing Choices As Per the Weather

 Increased humidity and chances of getting wet in the rain make it necessary to wear clothing that allows you to breathe better and keeps your body dry.
 Cotton clothes are the best.
 Avoid synthetic choices since they do not absorb sweat and will lead to rashes on the skin.